pyrsia/pyrsia/docs/tutorials/setup_on_macosx.md

 You have just built yourself a working Pyrsia network.
 Enjoy using it and showcasing it to your teams and please share any feedback!

-Next you can, follow the instructions in git push --set-upstream origin set-npm-ver-req and setup a real Pyrsia network and use it with your CI system.
+Next you can follow the [demo instructions](https://pyrsia.io/docs/tutorials/demo/) and setup a real Pyrsia network and use it with your CI system.